Index

 The Ford parts catalogue illustrates the newest half-shafts correctly, and a picture of a 2015 IRS display clearly shows the new axles.
 Ford Racing also stepped up and is offering higher-strength versions for hardcore racers (sorry, no solid axle unless you splurge for a new Cobra Jet).
 The upgraded parts are actually made by G-Force Engineering, and sold for the S550 as M-4130-M (compare them to the OEM 2015 axles).
 Interestingly enough, Ford Racing did sell a kit at one time that featured unequal diameter half-shafts, but it was only for the Focus RS.

 On a good note, there is now a direct bolt-in (and lifetime warrantied!) kit available from G-Force for the IRS Cobra to compete with the other versions from the Driveshaft Shop.
 These new axles, FOR10103A, started shipping in late November '16 and they are nice!
 Oddly enough, their shaft diameter differences are almost non-discernable to the naked eye, but it is there, making them side specific and no doubt an upgrade (one has an OD of 33mm, the other 35mm).
-With another improvement in mind, I acquired a set thanks to BruteSpeed of Roanoke, IN.
-Pictures of mine are below, complete with billet ABS rings, but for another look at them being installed, catch this Ultimate Axles article courtesy of my friend Wes Duenkel.
+Pictures of mine are below, complete with billet ABS rings, but for another look at them being installed, catch this Ultimate Axles article courtesy of Wes Duenkel.
 After you read it, get ready to break out your credit card!

 Back to the OE stuff, it is also too bad Ford used a single part number for the half-shafts since an issue that arises frequently involves the retaining nuts: the passenger side can loosen thanks to torque at the wheel, which can wear the bearing and damage the hub.
 This is a problem that could have been solved had Ford put left-hand threads on its outer stub, but that would have then meant shafts that were not interchangeable.
 Even with the unique part numbers for 2015, Ford managed to use a right-hand thread on both ends - what a loss.
 Generally, a blast to 240 ft/lbs (yes, that is correct number) will do the trick for us, but they still should be checked on a regular basis.

 Note: If you also happen to need a spare set of the retaining nuts, Ford does still sell them: they were previously available under part number FOSZ-4B477-A, but have been updated to a more robust "nylock" version as W707772-S441.
 For useless trivia, they have an M24-2.0 thread pitch, and a 36mm hex.
-I had added these new nuts almost two years ago, and I can report that they never budged while in service.
+I had tried these new nuts for about two years, and can report that they never budged while in service.
 Several friends are also using them with positive results, so it appears they are a worthwhile upgrade.
-As an FYI, the Ford nuts will not fit the G-Force shafts which use a Porsche-standard M24-1.5 thread, with supplied nuts actually sourced from Nissan.
-I upgraded to a locking version to be on the safe side, acquired from Porsche as their WHT 006-779, which have a 32mm 12-point hex (that socket is easily found at most auto parts stores if needed).
+The Ford nuts, however, will not fit the G-Force shafts which use a Porsche-standard M24-1.5 thread, with the supplied nuts actually sourced from Nissan.
+To be on the safe side, I again upgraded to a locking version, which were acquired from Porsche as their WHT 006-779.
+They do have an odd 32mm 12-point hex, but that socket is easily found at most auto parts stores.

 A final nuance of the stock axles that I wouldn't consider bad but just inherent due solely to their design: a "clunk" that can occur as the inner and outer constant velocity, or "CV" joints compress or expand (not to be confused with the IRS cradle clunk mentioned further down this page).
 Unlike a tie rod end that is of a fixed length, the axles actually lengthen slightly as the suspension compresses and rebounds (think geometry and a right-triangle).
 Without the ability to do this, the control arms would bind and the camber curves would change as the spindles traveled up and down.
 Additionally, there is a very slight amount of play where the inner stub meets the differential, so that end can occasionally knock against the housing as well.